jerichoBob/awesome-general-relativity/README.md

 * [Gravity is not a Force](https://timhutton.github.io/GravityIsNotAForce/index.html) - treating gravity as a distortion in spacetime (grpahically - quite beautiful)
   * a way to envision Einstein's "happiest thought"
 * [slashdot](https://slashdot.org/) - "News for Nerds.
-Stuff that Matters." - not a GR site; here for sentimentals reasons.
+Stuff that Matters." - not a GR site; here for sentimental reasons.

 ## Wiki Pages (definitions)